anyboxhq/anybox-alfred-workflow/README.md

 ### “Search Links” Action Not Working

+Anybox workflow doesn’t require any third-party dependencies.
+These actions are developed with shell script and Python 3, which are pre-installed on macOS.

+However, in some cases the Python 3 on your Mac maybe not working properly.

-Make sure you have a valid Python3 at `/usr/bin/python3`.
+So you need to make sure your Mac have a valid Python 3 at `/usr/bin/python3`.
 To verify, open Termimal.app and type in `/usr/bin/python3`.
-A valid out put should look like this:
+A valid output should look like this:

 ```
 Python 3.9.6 (default, Oct 18 2022, 12:41:40)